Clinics

 Application Procedure

 Students should submit an application, resume and transcript on-line via CAMS.
 Applicants should submit as lengthy a response to Question 4 of the standard application as they feel necessary and may ignore the 300 word limit.
-Applicants to this clinic are asked to answer one additional question to complete their applications, available on the Forms page and in CAMS.
+Applicants to this clinic are asked to answer two additional questions to complete their applications, available on the Forms page and in CAMS.
 There will be no interview.
 If you have questions about the clinic, you may direct them to Susan Hodges.

 Student Contacts